RIOT-OS/RIOT/doc/doxygen/src/kconfig/kconfig.md

 In this case, there is no need for using menuconfig.
 It's enough just to call `make all` in the application folder, as this configuration will be read and applied.
-Note that if any dependency issue occurs, warnings will be generated (e.g. not enabling the configuration of a module via Kconfig).
+Note that if any dependency issue occurs, warnings will be generated (e.g. trying to activate a module without activating its dependencies).

 ## Application configuration with Kconfig                 {#app-config-kconfig}
 To expose application-specific configuration options a `Kconfig` file can